 - Sean Connery Is About to Shoot You: The "Walking with Beasts" logo is crossed by claw marks.
 At the end of the intro, a male Smilodon claws it and roars to the camera.

-- Seldom-Seen Species: There are many examples in the series, but it begs a mention that this is Smilodon populator, a larger, lion-sized species that lived in more open ground in South America, rather than the stock Smilodon fatalis from North America.
+- Seldom-Seen Species: There are many examples in the series, but it begs a mention that this is Smilodon populator, a larger, brown bear-sized species that lived in more open ground in South America, rather than the stock Smilodon fatalis from North America.

 - Series Mascot: In the same way Tyrannosaurus was one for Walking with Dinosaurs.